 Boulder Twin Lakes Inn

-This reasonably-priced accommodation is just about 15 minutes away from Boulder and right next to Twin Lake Park, which is one of the best places to see in Colorado if you’ve got the kids in tow!
+This reasonably-priced accommodation is just about 15 minutes away from Boulder and right next to Twin Lakes Park, and not far from the Boulder Creek Path, both of which are the best places to see in Colorado if you’ve got the kids in tow!
 Boulder Twin Lakes Inn is approximately 1.4 miles from Gunbarrel Shopping Centre where you can pick up some supplies for your trip.

 Pick from different suites that all come with free Wi-Fi, kitchenettes, a dedicated workspace, and spacious living and dining areas.
 The hot tub is free for all guests to enjoy all year long and the hotel provides bikes to guests who would rather not explore the area on foot.